pwalker1485/JamfPro/README.md

 # JamfPro

-A collection of scripts and property lists created for use in Jamf Pro
+Scripts and property lists created for use with Jamf Pro